-The services can take place here at the Unitarian Church of Vancouver, at home or in public halls or gardens — any place that affords quiet and the privacy you desire.
+The services can take place here at the Unitarian Centre, at home or in public halls or gardens — any place that affords quiet and the privacy you desire.

-Cheryl has been a member of the Unitarian church since 1998.
+Cheryl has been a Unitarian since 1998.
 She and her husband chose it as a place where their children would grow up to appreciate a variety of spiritual ideas and learn to work with others from many different backgrounds.
 Cheryl is deeply committed to the seven Unitarian principles, particularly the emphasis on valuing diversity and protecting and supporting the natural environment.

 Louise brings to lay chaplaincy a lively interest in and long experience with ritual and rites of passage.
 She has a particular interest in nature religions, wrote the Unitarian Universalist adult religious education curriculum “Paganism 101”, which is used across the denomination, and recently completed her master’s degree in “Myth, Cosmology, and the Sacred” at the University of Canterbury in the UK.
 She has been an active member of Unitarian Church of Vancouver since 1996.

 Louise works as a sculptor and painter with a busy studio on Granville Island.
 In her artwork, she is inspired by the processes of change and transformation, and is interested in how we, as human beings, embed ourselves in the world, and find meaning during our time here.

 “The realm of the artist is the frontier between the tangible world and the intangible one.”
 Federico Fellini

 What some of our clients have to say …

 “We had such a wonderful day and we were very happy to have you officiating the service.
 It was very special and meaningful.” -Laurie and James